AliceO2Group/RunConditionTable/docs/GETTING-STARTED.md

 ```bash
 npm run <TASK> -- RCTMAKE_ADDITIONAL_ARGUMENTS
 ```
-Most tasks are wrappers for `rctmake`.
+Most tasks are `rctmake` wrappers.

 ## Starting with docker
 1. `dev` - main task for running application in dev mode.
-The task prune, build and run containers, one for the database and one for the application.
+The task prunes, builds and runs containers, one for the database and one for the application.
 Changes in the local repo force the application restart (see nodemon and the `start:dev` script, see also `rctmake` option `--target-modifier`).
 You can run multiple instances of application in dev mode simultaneously, see `rctmake` option `--subtarget` and `--rct-http-port`.
 2. other `*dev*` tasks are modification of pervious one.

 ## Starting locally